crysxd/KlipperAutoUpdate/README.md

   - `cp ~/klipper/.config ~/klipper_auto_update/{board_name}.config` to copy the file and save it for later.
 Replace `{board_name}` to a unique name without spaces, e.g. `m4p.config`
 - You now have config files for each board in your `~/klipper_auto_update` directory
 - Now we create a config file for the script
-  - Optional: You can delete the sample config with `rm ~/klipper_auto_update/boards.yaml`
+  - Optional: You can delete the sample config with `rm ~/klipper_auto_update/boards.conf`
-  - `nano ~/klipper_auto_update/boards.yaml` to open the nano code editor
+  - `nano ~/klipper_auto_update/boards.conf` to open the nano code editor
   - You can create the config file on your PC and then copy paste it into nano if you deleted the sample config before, you can use `ctrl+K` to delete a line and the whole file quickly
   - Press `ctrl+O` to save then `ctrl+X` to exit
 - Everything is ready!
 You can run `~/klipper_auto_update/klipper_auto_update.sh` :)

 # Config
-The `boards.yaml` config contains all your boards, add one entry for each baord.
+The `boards.conf` config contains all your boards, add one entry for each baord.
 To flash, you need to provide the correct flash target

 - Canbus: Provide `-i can0 -u {can uuid}` and replace `{can uuid}` with the correct uuid for the device, e.g. `9c50d1bd9a07`